Scott Woodard.jpg

 Maestro Woodard is from West Virginia where he is the Founding Artistic Director & Conductor of the Charleston Chamber Orchestra and the Cover Conductor for the West Virginia Symphony Orchestra.
 He is also the Conductor and Organizer of the Orchestra of the Hills and Chorus, an annual benefit concert first held in 2016 to benefit the schools of West Virginia that were devastated in massive flooding in June of that year.

 In a career approaching the 3-decade mark, Maestro Woodard has worked with a wide range of students.
 He has taught in public school band programs at both middle school and high school, and he has taught at the college level.
 He has taught both music and conducting; and has arranged and overseen tours, both international and domestic.
-Maestro Woodard’s guest conductor appearances have been in St. Petersburg, Russia; Macon, Georgia; an with several regional orchestras in West Virginia; and Ohio,
+Maestro Woodard’s guest conductor appearances have been in St. Petersburg, Russia; Macon, Georgia; and with several regional orchestras in West Virginia and Ohio.

 Ledbetter Cover Letter_Bio_2021.jpg